 – Anonymously published: Alphabetum Brammhanicum seu Indostanum universitatis Kasi.
 20+152 p.
 Romae 1771 (Devanāgarī, with Signum Crucis, Pater Noster, Ave Maria and Credo in Hindī); Alphabetum Tangutanum seu Tibetanum.
 16+138 p.
 Romae 1773 (with the same and the Ten Commandments in Tibetan), both edited by Amaduzzi, who also wrote the prefaces.

 – Memorie istoriche delle virtù, viaggi e fatiche del Padre Giuseppe Maria Bernini da Garghano, viceprefetto delle missioni del Tibet, scritte a un amico dal P. C. da M. 32+278 p.
 Verona 1767 (wrongly ascribed to its editor, P. Silvio da Brescia).

 – Teologia dei Tibetani.
-MS in Bibl. communale di Macerata 5.3.C.33.
+Manuscript in Bibl. communale di Macerata 5.3.C.33.
 In fact deals with Hinduism.